riga/order/README.md

 pip install order
 ```

-Currently, the only dependency is [scinum](https://github.com/riga/scinum) which is also installed with the above command.
+Currently, the only dependencies are [scinum](https://github.com/riga/scinum) and [six](https://pypi.python.org/pypi/six), which are also installed with the above command.

 ### Contributing